sv-oss/node-n-buildkite-plugin/README.md

 ### `node-version` (Optional, string)

 The node version to install. (defaults to `lts`)
-This parameter accepts any input supported by the N tool install command.
+This parameter accepts any input supported by the `n` tool install command.
 See the [relevant documentation](https://github.com/tj/n#specifying-nodejs-versions) for more information